-Credit Hours
+Credit Hours Policy (407)

 The College of Nursing is on a semester system, which is sixteen weeks in length with an examination period provided at the end of the semester.
 The College offers an 8-week compressed summer term with a final examination period.
-One credit hour is defined as one theory class hour per week for 16 weeks, plus 2 additional hours per week in outside the classroom preparatory/study work.
+In the 16-week semester, one credit hour is defined as one theory class hour per week for 16 weeks, plus 2 additional hours per week in outside the classroom preparatory/study work.
+In the 8-week compressed summer term, one credit hour is defined as two theory class hours per week for 8 weeks, plus 4 additional hours per week in outside the classroom preparatory/study work.
 For undergraduate clinical/laboratory, one credit hour is defined as three clinical/laboratory hours per week for 16 weeks, plus 2 additional hours per week in outside the clinical/practicum preparatory/study work.
 For the graduate clinical/practicum, one credit hour represents four clinical/practicum hours per week for 16 weeks, plus 2 additional hours per week in outside the clinical/practicum preparatory/study work.

-At the College of Nursing, a standard 3 credit theory course at the undergraduate level meets for 3 hours per week, for 16 weeks for a total of 48 hours.
-For courses that meet via distance education or are hybrid courses, a three theory credit course will be determined by the assigned faculty member as an equivalent time commitment of three hours per week of planned learning experiences for 16 weeks, for a total of 48 hours.
+At the College of Nursing, a standard 3 credit theory course at the undergraduate levels meets for 3 hours per week, for 16 weeks for a total of 48 hours.
+In the 8-week compressed format, a standard 3 credit theory course at the undergraduate level meets 6 hours per week.
+For courses that meet via distance education or are hybrid courses, a three theory credit hour will be determined by the assigned faculty member as an equivalent time commitment of three hours per week of planned learning experiences.
 In distance education courses, class time is considered time spent reading weekly required course materials posted by the course faculty, reading and posting in online discussions, or participating in synchronous sessions or live chats.